 by Charles Deemer

 I read this little e-book when I was about 6 weeks sober.
 It is 11 pages long and costs less than a euro.
-Most of the books I’d been reading at 6 weeks sober were addiction /recovery biographies focused on stories of recovery through AA.
-I was immersed in the traditional disease theory of alcoholism but Deemer’s little ebook, which was quite a different message than AA’s, was full of AH-HA moments for me and it has been for most people I’ve recommended it to.
-He helped me find my voice in sobriety as one of self-determination and independence.
+Most of the books I’d been reading up till then, were addiction /recovery biographies focused on stories of recovery through AA.
+I was immersed in the traditional disease theory of alcoholism, but Deemer’s little ebook, which offered quite a different message than AA’s, was full of AH-HA moments for me and it has been for most of the people I’ve recommended it to.
+Deemer helped me find my voice in sobriety as one of self-determination and independence.

 more reading from our Boozemusings blog on Staying Sober Without AA by Charles Deemer